Oxygen Is Required For Cellular Respiration Because It

 The rise of oxygen levels in the atmosphere, known as the Great Oxidation Event, had profound consequences:

-- Emergence of Aerobic Organisms: The presence of oxygen allowed for the evolution of organisms that could utilize oxygen for cellular respiration.
+• Emergence of Aerobic Organisms: The presence of oxygen allowed for the evolution of organisms that could work with oxygen for cellular respiration.
 Aerobic respiration is far more efficient than anaerobic respiration, providing organisms with a significant energy advantage.

 Oxygen and Complex Life